The Board of Governors

 -

 For strategic discussions that help to provide a holistic perspective, including collegial perspectives alongside line and student perspectives.
-The Management Group is comprised of the Vice-Chancellor, the Pro Vice-Chancellor, the Deputy Vice-Chancellor, the University Director, the Director of Planning, the Dean and Pro-Dean of the Faculty Board, each Head of School, and a student union representative.
+The Management Group is comprised of:

 -

 For advice in issues primarily concerning the line management perspective.
-This advisory board includes the Vice-Chancellor, the Pro Vice-Chancellor, the University Director and each Head of School.
+This advisory board includes:

 Faculty Board